tomcourt/enguino/README.md

 Arduino expansion boards are referred as _shields_.
 Attached to the Leonardo is an 8 input [thermocouple shield].
 This assumes you want CHT/EGT temperatures.
 If not a simple [proto shield] can be used instead.

 The prototyping area of either of the shields will have a number of resistors and other components added to it to complete the Enguino.
 Some basic soldering will be required to complete this project.
 A parts list can be found further down. **TBD** - Instructions for assembly or create circuit boards.

+Note - the intent was to create a new circuit board with a much better thermocouple sensor, the current board is a little marginal when I switched to electronic ignition that has unshielded ignition wires running in parallel to the thermocouple wires.
+It was also going to add tachometer sensing via the magneto wires.
+It would also provide an ammeter function.
+The schematic for this board can be found on this site but it untested (except in SPICE).

 ## Software